mqtt-tools/mqttwarn/README.md

 The `http` service allows GET and POST requests to an HTTP service.

-Each target has three parameters:
+Each target has four parameters:

 1. The HTTP method (one of `get` or `post`)
 2. The URL, which is transformed if possible (transformation errors are ignored)
-3. A dict of parameters.
+3. `None` or a dict of parameters.
 Each parameter value is transformed.
+4. `None` or a list of username/password e.g. `( 'username', 'password')`

 ```python
 http_config = {